zopefoundation/z3c.table/src/z3c/table/README.txt

 Class based Table setup
 -----------------------

 There is a more elegant way to define table rows at class level.
-We offer a method which you can use if you need to define some columns called ``addTable``.
+We offer a method which you can use if you need to define some columns called ``addColumn``.
 Before we define the table. let's define some cell renderer:

   >>> def headCellRenderer():
   ...     return u'My items'